shermanloan/scejson-doc/doc/appendix-history.md

   request field documentation was corrected when no `Date` field is provided.
 By default, if the `Date` field is not provided, the SCE will use the earliest `Date` field of all `Advance` objects specified in the `Advances[]` array.
+* The [Loan](module-loan.md) module's `PmtStream.Amount` request field
+  documentation has been updated to document the new options available for fixed payment streams.

 ## Release 2024-10-0
 * The [Arm](module-arm.md) module's `Settings.TILARESPA2015` field can now be